 You must consider your risk appetite and evaluate your budget when pre-booking foreign currency.
 It may be worthwhile considering other strategies if you are unsure of your requirements.

 You can enter a forward contract exchange with WorldFirst in order to pay an upcoming invoice in a foreign currency, or in preparation of an upcoming purchase in a foreign currency, but would not be able to trade forwards for speculative purposes.

 - There is an initial deposit requirement associated with forward contracts ranging from three to 10 per cent depending on the length of your contract.
 Please reach out to your relationship manager who can look to see whether you are eligible for a credit facility to help cover this.

 For more information download our free FX hedging guide below.

 How do forward contracts work at WorldFirst?

-Forward contracts help protect SMEs against currency fluctuations without having to buy currency upfront on the spot market.
-The forward price is always based on the current spot price .
+Forward contracts help protect businesses against currency fluctuations without having to buy currency upfront on the spot market.
+You will have a fixed rate, taking away uncertainties